jswelsh/notes/compilers.md

 performs scope analysis
   collects different scopes
-    collects all the declarations within each scope collects all the useages of each variable
+    collects all the declarations within each scope collects all the usages of each variable

 @babel/traverse provides many utilities to transform / analyze the AST